 Even in my disgust, I sympathized with the sick old man.
 Obviously he was in extreme pain – worse than all of us combined.
 But he just sat there, calmly and at no point did I see him flinch a muscle.
 It could be true then, men are used to pain – or he ad endured it to a point of going by it.

-None of my safaris ad been long and exhausting as this one.
+None of my many safaris had been long and exhausting as this one.
 The worse part was acknowledging that I chosen my ride alike other passengers in the van.
 Therefore I had to face all the discomforts that came with it.
 A part of the package was painful joints and an acing stomach – from all the bad gases.

 That’s all for now folks